InstaGIS/goidgen/README.md

 * The name of the sort key is SK, and it's optional.
 * There's a TYPE property to make easier identify the type of the items (to perform migrations or any other task).

-There're only three access patterns:
+There are only three access patterns:

 * New: puts an IdGenerator item.
 * Open: gets an IdGenerator item.
-* Next: updates the lastNumber of an existing IdGenerator item, increasing its value by 1.
+* Next: updates the lastNumber of an existing IdGenerator item, increasing its lastNumber by 1.